1759 - Reich and Austrian invasion of Saxony

 On July 21

-- The Reichsarmee advanced on Saxony through Gotha.
+- The Reichsarmee advanced towards Saxony through Gotha.

 - Ried’s detachment launched a raid into Harz up to the gates of Halberstadt.
 The Prussian militia posted at Halberstadt had time to retire to Magdeburg.
 Ried raised a contribution of 800,000 Thalers in Halberstadt.
 Ried later advanced up to Magdeburg and then retired through Querfurt where they raised a contribution of 25,000 Thalers.